stephaneVercouillieBMID/slate/source/qes.html.md

 **certificate** | String | Always |

 ## 3.6.
-Processing a Sign Request
+Starting a new Sign session

-This request has to be created in order to get the information about the Sign session.
+This request has to be created in order to intiate the Sign session.

 Below you will find the minimal set of parameters required for processing the HTTPS POST query string: